Photon Fragmentation in the Antenna Subtraction Formalism: Photon Production Cross Section

 In the cross section $\text{d}\hat{\sigma}_i$ the final-state particle $i$ has to be identified.
 This holds not only for the case $i = \gamma$ but also when $i$ is a parton.
 Therefore, it is useful to rewrite the higher-order cross section as

 and

 where we divided the subtraction terms in a part in which the identified particle remains resolved and a part in which particle $i$ is unresolved, i.e.\ in the reduced matrix element there is no momentum corresponding to particle $i$ alone, but it is part of a cluster of identity $j \in \{q_j, \bar{q}_j, g\}$.
+The subscripts of the integral signs refer to the number of final-state particles.

 All explicit poles in $\text{d}\hat{\sigma}^T_{j(\gamma)}$ and $\text{d}\hat{\sigma}^U_{j(\gamma)}$ have to cancel against the mass factorisation terms of the fragmentation functions.
 It should be noted that the composition of these cross sections slightly deviates from the pure QCD case~\cite{Currie:2013vh}, where all counterterms from the mass factorisation of the incoming parton distributions are contained in $\text{d}\hat{\sigma}^T$ and $\text{d}\hat{\sigma}^U$.
 In $\text{d}\hat{\sigma}^T_{j(\gamma)}$ and $\text{d}\hat{\sigma}^U_{j(\gamma)}$, only counterterms associated with the parton distributions are included, while the mass factorisation counterterms of the photon fragmentation functions are not included, but added explicitly to \eqref{eq:NLOsigid} and \eqref{eq:NNLOsigid}.
-This distinction will allow a more transparent identification of of infrared cancellations associated with the photon fragmentation process in the following.
+This distinction will allow a more transparent identification of infrared cancellations associated with the photon fragmentation process in the following.